ChrisAtwell27/BeeMafia-Website/DEBUG_MODE.md

 **Total game cycle:** 6.5 minutes vs ~3.5 minutes per night/day cycle

-### 👥 Fewer Players Required + Auto-Fill Bots
+### 👥 Fewer Players Required + Manual Bot Addition

 - **Normal Mode:** Minimum 6 players
-- **Debug Mode:** Minimum **2 players**
+- **Debug Mode:** Minimum **1 player**

 **🤖 Bot Players:**
-- If you start a debug game with fewer than 6 players, bots automatically fill the remaining slots
+- **Click "Add Bots" button** in the game lobby to add 11 bots instantly
+- Only available in debug mode and only the host can add bots
+- Bots have enhanced AI with "meta knowledge" - they make smarter decisions in debug mode
-- Bots perform random night actions and vote randomly
+- Bots can investigate, protect, attack, and vote intelligently
-- Perfect for solo testing - start with just 1 player and 5 bots will join!
+- Perfect for solo testing - add bots and you're ready to start!
-- Bot names: BotAlice, BotBob, BotCharlie, etc.
+- Bot names: BotAlice, BotBob, BotCharlie, BotDiana, BotEve, BotFrank, BotGrace, BotHank, BotIvy, BotJack, BotKate (and BotLeo if needed)

 ## When to Use Debug Mode